the-pudding/courts-2/README.md

+#must
+- remove "sorry we don't have an image"

 *SPEED
 Chunk Basis files so loads with part of them working Remove so many images from loading in tilelayer
+Use Cullrect on deckgl?
+Load only first basis file and then others later.

 IMAGE ATTRIBUTES
 -#color sort